 Pacific Crest Trail 2022 Final Gear List (almost ultralight, 10.97 lbs)

 On August 5th, 2022, I completed my 93-day thru-hike of the Pacific Crest Trail when I touched the Canadian border.
 The gear I finished with was not the same exact gear I started with.
 In this post, I’ve compiled the entire list of gear I finished my Pacific Crest Trail thru-hike with.
 Wondering what gear I started out with?
-Check out this post which outlines everything I started out with: Pacific Crest Trail Gear List (lightweight, 11.6 lbs).
+Check out this post which contains a packing list of everything I started the PCT with: Pacific Crest Trail Gear List (lightweight, 11.6 lbs).

 My ending base weight (base weight is the weight of all your gear not including your worn weight, e.g. clothes you wear and shoes, or consumables like food, water, and fuel) was 10.97 pounds, which is so close to, but not quite ultralight.
 Ultralight is typically considered under 10-lbs, but unfortunately, my 2.73 pounds of camera gear puts me over.
 If I didn’t take my camera gear, my gear would be considered ultralight at 8.24 pounds.
 Here is my LighterPack with each item’s weight listed.